brimdata/zed/pkg/zson/docs/spec.md

 * `#unset_field` (usually `-`) if it appears as a value not be interpreted as "unset",

-Similarly, a `set` with no values must be specified by the `#empty_field` string (usually `(empty)`) to distinguish it from a `set` with a single value that's a zero-length string, and this must be escaped if it is a single-element set with the value `(empty)`, i.e., escaped as `\x28empty)`.
+Similarly, a `set` with no values must be specified by the `#empty_field` string (usually `(empty)`) to distinguish it from a `set` containing only a zero-length `string`, and this must be escaped if it is a single-element set with the value `(empty)`, i.e., escaped as `\x28empty)`.

 When processing legacy values, a column of type `string` named `_path` is